 But the most on-trend colour scheme this year?
 It’s MAGNIFICENT!

 It’s beautiful.
 It’s got all the elegance of the Hamptons with none of the limitations of such a narrow colour scheme.
 We ADORE this one and we’re so happy to see it come on-trend with such a passion.
 The tones are earthy.
 The feel is natural, subtle and desirable.
 If you’re planning to sell your home in the next five years, THIS is the colour scheme.
 While the others are bold and beautiful, this scheme is neutral and that’s always a big plus for buyers.
 Selling a home in the bright bold schemes above could prove tricky – even if they’re everything you love.
 This is the palette for sellers.
 This is the elegant palette for the next decade has arrived.

 Time to refresh your exterior paint colour scheme?

-AJ Cochrane offers a certified interior decorator service to help you get your new colour scheme just right.
+As professional house painters Perth based AJ Cochrane & Sons offer a certified interior decorator service to help you get your new colour scheme just right.
 Interior or exterior, your colour scheme will impact the livability of your home and that all-important sale price in the future.
 We’re Dulux Paint partners, which gives you that extra peace of mind knowing that the leading paint company in Australia certifies our workmanship.
 Like all painting projects, the finish is in the prep.
 We prepare your home for a beautiful finish long before we pick up the brush and our long list of award-winning paint jobs guarantees you’ll be delighted.
 If you’re going to make the leap beyond grey, do it right, with AJ Cochrane.